mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/ESP32_C5_DevKit_V2.0/README.md

 ## Display controller NV3007

 The driver was found here : https://github.com/Bodmer/TFT_eSPI/issues/3851.
 The line "#define TFT_INIT_DELAY 0x80" had to be added to the "NV3007_Defines.h".
-Several files also needed to be modified for the driver to work correctly in the TFT_eSPI library.
+Several files also needed to be modified for the driver to work correctly with the TFT_eSPI library.